 Until the advent of quantum physics, the absence of the knowing subject made it possible to simplify the mathematics necessary for science, for example by accrediting the idea of isomorphic re-presentation of reality or that of Unity as a sensitive phenomenon or that of a state of things.
-It seems clear to the OK that these mathematical theories, whose knowing subject would be absent or projected to infinity, require more complete theories.
-Extended to probabilistic relations, a formal logic "in the presence" of the subject allows an extension to relativistic arithmetics, projective geometries,.
+It seems clear to the OK that these mathematical theories, whose knowing subject would be absent or projected to infinity, require more complete theories "in the presence" of the subject.
 The article [Ref LAEG] on this topic can be read.